mdn/content/files/en-us/web/css/css_scroll_snap/basic_concepts/index.md

 {{EmbedGHLiveSample("css-examples/scroll-snap/scroll-padding.html", '100%', 700)}}

-This is potentially useful if you have a [fixed](/en-US/docs/Web/CSS/position#fixed_positioning) element, for example, a navigation bar, which could end up overlapping scrolled content.
+This is potentially useful if you have a [fixed](/en-US/docs/Web/CSS/position#fixed_positioning) element such as a navigation bar, which could end up overlapping scrolled content.
 By using `scroll-padding`, you can reserve a space for the fixed element, as shown in the example below, where the `<h1>` element remains on screen as the content scrolls beneath it.
 Without padding, the heading would overlap some of the content when snapping happens.

 {{EmbedGHLiveSample("css-examples/scroll-snap/scroll-padding-sticky.html", '100%', 700)}}